Mikroways/serverless-examples/aws/cron-schedule-example/README.md

 ```
 npm run sls:deploy -- --stage <stage>
 ```
+The serverless deploy command deploys your entire service via CloudFormation.

 ## Local development

+We are using the [serverless-offline](https://github.com/dherault/serverless-offline) plugin for local development.
+This Serverless plugin emulates AWS λ and API Gateway on your local machine.
 To start the local server run:
 ```
-npm run sls:offline
+npm run sls:offline -- --stage <stage>
 ```